 This pretty village looks much as you imagine it did back in 1282, with ancient streets, medieval walls, and whitewashed houses.
-It’s hard to imagine that in 1755 it suffered massive damage from an earthquake and only fifty years after that was again punished, being the site of fierce Napoleonic wars.
-Luckily, much of the village survives and in the late 20th century, the Portuguese government began major repairs to many of the ancient buildings.
-Today, visitors can even sleep in the amazing castle, which has been converted into a luxurious “Pousada”, a Portuguese historic hotel.
+It’s hard to imagine that in 1755 it suffered massive damage from an earthquake, and only fifty years after that was again punished, being the site of fierce Napoleonic wars.
+Luckily, much of the village survives, and in the late 20th century, the Portuguese government began significant repairs to many of the ancient buildings.
+Today, visitors can even sleep in the amazing castle, which has been converted into a luxurious “Pousada,” a historic Portuguese hotel.
 There are a few times during the year that are particularly special to visit Óbidos, namely for the Ancient Music festival held in October and at Christmas time when it comes alive with nativity scenes, Christmas markets, and live entertainment.

 Gastronomy & Wine

 Portuguese cuisine in the center of the country is, like other regions, heavy on seafood.
 Camarões (shrimp), Carapau (mackerel) and Anchovas (anchovies) can all be found on local menus.
 Also typical in the Ribatejo is roast meat, often prepared on fiery grills.
 Many restaurants in the region offer outdoor dining, where you can enjoy freshly roasted beef along with rich, local wines.
 The wines of Ribatejo are quite well-known, mostly dry reds.
 Top wineries include the “Quinta de Alorna” and the “Convento de Tomar”.
 Vegetables also feature heavily on the menu, as the region is highly agricultural, and you will find plenty of veggies and beans (“Favas” and “Feijãos”).

 The Igreja de Santa Maria